Why document atrocity?

 The acclaimed visual artist, Marilyn Minter, will be the Jury President.
 Other judges include Producer Dorothy Berwin, filmmaker Mickey Lemle, author Lili Hamlyn, film distributor for Menemsha Films, Neil Friedman and Clara Citron, student.
+Final panel TBC.

 Awards & Prizes

-Short-form: 60 sec or less
+Micro-short: 60 sec or less

-Long-form: 4 mins or less
+Short: 4 mins or less